|

 persuaded the record company to release Vienna as a single!

-we recorded Vienna that we’d done something special.
-It was our feeling
+moment we recorded Vienna that we’d done something special.
+It was our

-had encapsulated in one distinctive song everything we were trying to do
+and had encapsulated in one distinctive song everything we were trying

-reason you ended up financing the Vienna video yourselves?
-Their problem
+ultimate reason you ended up financing the Vienna video yourselves?

 We wanted it to be the first single from that album.
 It was obvious (to